oguzhan-gun/LLM-Powered-LOGO-ERP-Analytics-System/README.md

 ## Overview

-This project is an AI-powered query and analytics platform that enables users to interact with ERP systems using natural language.
+This project is an AI-powered query and analytics platform that enables users to interact with LOGO ERP systems using natural language.

-By processing user queries, the system can perform analyses on ERP data, generate reports, and visualize results.
+By processing user queries, the system can perform analyses on LOGO ERP data, generate reports, and visualize results.
 It aims to simplify data access and decision-support processes without requiring technical expertise.

 ## Key Features